Python3pkg/Products.SilvaExternalSources/CodeSources/cs_MultiTOC/README.txt

 --------------
 There is a tal:on-error in the loop so that authors who somehow typo the path don't get an "External source is broken" message when (pre)viewing the rendered document.
-Thanks to Irene at WU Wien for the tip.
+Thanks to Irene Fellner at WU Wien for the tip.

 You can edit the error message on line 22 of multi_toc.
 You can also have it fail silently by making the errormessage nothing.

-Not that if you change other code and cause an error the message will remain the same, even though the path may be valid.
+Note that if you change other code and cause an error the message will remain the same, even though the path may be valid.

 --
 Improvements and variants are welcome.